shakeel-data/credit-card-fraud-detection-predictive-models/README.md

 ## 🎯 Key Objectives
 - Develop robust machine learning models capable of accurately identifying fraudulent credit card transactions within a highly imbalanced dataset.
 - Perform thorough exploratory data analysis to understand transaction patterns and feature characteristics.
-- Compare the predictive performance of RandomForestClassifier and XGBoost using the ROC-AUC metric.
+- Compare the predictive performance of XGBoost and LightGBM using the ROC-AUC metric.
 - Establish a baseline for fraud detection on this dataset.

 ### 📁 Data Sources